Gengtoto

 I also found that it was a straightforward matter to connect this $12.38 device with a voice assistant such as Alexa or Google Home.
 So now I can say “Alexa please turn on the fireplace” and Alexa will say “okay” and the fireplace will turn on.
 I can say “Alexa please turn the fireplace off” and Alexa will say “okay” and the fireplace will turn off.

-Let’s talk through what this all adds up to in practice.
+Let’s talk through what this all adds up to.
 When I say “Alexa please turn on the fireplace”, what happens is the $12.38 device sends an RF signal to the fireplace to tell it to turn on.
-Importantly, that complicated controller that appears in the photo above then goes through its entire power-up gas-on procedure.
+Importantly, that complicated controller that appears in a photo above then goes through its entire power-up gas-on procedure.
 There is some sort of blower activity to blow any unburned gas (from some previous unsuccessful power-on cycle, perhaps) out the flue, or at least to dilute any unburned gas a lot.
-During this process, the air-pressure sensor device is checking to make sure the blower really is blowing and did not get jammed up or something.
-Then the valve for sending gas to the pilot light gets opened.
-A spark gap clicks to try to light the pilot light.
-A second electrode nearby to the flame area of the pilot light tests for the conductivity of the gases nearby to that electrode, as a way of working out whether or not the pilot light actually did get lit and stayed lit.
-Then (assuming this confirmation that the pilot light really did get lit and stayed lit) after a little while the controller opens the main gas valve to permit gas to flow into the main burner area.
+Then the pilot light gets some gas flow and a spark gap clicks to try to light the pilot light.
+A second electrode nearby to the flame of the pilot light tests for the conductivity of the gases nearby to that electrode, as a way of working out whether or not the pilot light actually did get lit and stayed lit.
+Then after a little while the gas valve opens to permit gas to flow into the main burner area.
 This gas eventually gets set on fire by the pilot light and a sort of curtain of flame pops into view.
 This flame curtain starts on the left (where the pilot light is located) and travels across the field of view to the right.

 My point here is that the safety steps that the controller carries out in an effort to minimize release of unburned gas into the room … all of those steps get carried out in the same way regardless of whether the “please turn yourself on” command came from the original remote control or came from the $12.38 device.
 There is no compromise of safety in this “integrated with home automation” approach.